 Here’s a simple example portfolio using low cost Exchange Traded Funds (ETFs) from Vanguard.

 Its no harder for anyone to buy or manage than it would be to open an online bank account.
 Its so simple that a child could manage it themselves with minimal effort.

 Why Vanguard?
-Because it is owned by its customers.
-Vanguard are the only fund management group I know who have no incentive to over-charge you.
+Because its owned by the customers.
+So Vanguard are the only fund management group who have no incentive to over-charge you.

 Why ETFs?
 Because they are simple and offer the lowest ongoing fees.
-The ETFs are traded on the London Stock Exchange* and can be bought as easily as a regular share.
+The ETFs are traded on the London Stock Exchange and can be bought as easily as a regular share.
 These ETFs pay out dividend income every quarter (eg Mar, Jun, Sep, Dec) which can either be used for living expenses or reinvested.

 VUSA = Vanguard S&P 500 ETF

 This short video from Lars Krojer makes the point nicely about how simple investing can be made.
 All you need is just a single all-world equity tracker fund.

 But the reservation that I have about just chucking everything into something like the Vanguard All World ETF (VWRL) is that the US equity market looks expensive at the moment.
 And the USA makes up ~50% of VWRL.
 US small caps and tech / social media stocks look particularly pricey.
 Maybe for good reasons, maybe not.

 One issue with index investing is that if the index is over-priced at the time of purchase, then the long term investor is doomed to underperformance.
 You can either ignore this and just keep on dripping money in each month, putting your investing on automatic pilot (this is often called $ / £ cost averaging).